sfu-ireceptor/turnkey-service-php/doc/customizing_home_page.md

 # Customizing the home page

-How to customize the web page at https://<your server IP> (also visible at https://localhost).
+How to customize the web page at https://&lt;your server IP&gt; (also visible at https://localhost).

 ## Solution 1 (recommended) - Changing the defaults